 If the pool includes qualified Veterans, they must be afforded preference in the hiring process.
 All qualified Veterans must be interviewed.

 - When a pool includes current or prior FAU line/staff employees, the Department of Human Resources strongly encourages all hiring managers to review the personnel file of any current or previous employee (SP or AMP) before selecting as a final candidate.
 Information in the file may include any previous performance appraisals, commendations, or past disciplinary actions.
 This information may be a valuable resource when determining whether the current/previous FAU employee in question would be a good fit for your department.

 To review a personnel file, please contact the Employee Relations Office at extension 7-0319 or 7-2554 for an appointment.

-- To extend or re-open a posting, send an email to the Employment Office EMPL@fau.edu.
+- To extend or re-open a posting, send an email to Recruitment Services at EMPL@fau.edu.
 Please include the position number and the length of time, for example, one week or two.

 - When a final candidate is identified, PRIOR to extending an offer of employment, the hiring manager must log into PeopleAdmin to change all applicant statuses, update the salary tab with the proposed starting salary and enter the index number for the background check.
 NOTE: The proposed starting salary must be within the posted salary range.
 A request to pay beyond the posted salary range may result in a delay in the hiring process.
-Please contact the Employment Office for more details.
+Please contact a Recruitment Services staff member for more details.